 Non-CO2 gases play an important role in shaping the degree of change in the energy system.
-Scenarios that assume relatively better performance of non-CO2 emissions mitigating technologies allow greater forcing from CO2 to meet a given radiative forcing limit and, all other things being equal, less extensive changes to the energy system.
+Scenarios that assume relatively better performance of non-CO2 emissions mitigating technologies require less stringent changes in the energy system to meet the same radiative forcing goal.
 Differences in the gas concentrations among the three models reflect differences in assumed mitigation opportunities for non-CO2 GHGs relative to CO2.
 For example, lower CH4 and N2O emissions exhibited by one of the models reflects a greater market penetration of technologies that reduce CH4 and N2O emissions with positive profits even in the reference scenario, and significant abatement in the stabilization scenarios.
 With lower levels of CH4 and N2O than is the case with the other two models, higher levels of CO2 are still consistent with the overall radiative forcing targets.
 See Figure ES.
 14.

-Achieving stabilization of atmospheric GHGs poses a substantial technological and 2 policy challenge for the world.
-It would require important transformations of the global 3 energy system.
-Assessments of the cost and feasibility of such a goal depends 4 importantly on judgments about how technology will evolve to improve costs and performance and overcome existing limits and barriers to adoption and on the efficiency and effectiveness of the policy instruments for achieving stabilization.
-These scenarios provide a means to gain insights into the challenge of stabilization and the implications of 8 technology.
+Achieving stabilization of atmospheric GHGs poses a substantial technological and policy challenge for the world.
+It would require important transformations of the global energy system.
+Assessments of the cost and feasibility of such a goal depends importantly on judgments about how technology will evolve to improve costs and performance and overcome existing limits and barriers to adoption and on the efficiency and effectiveness of the policy instruments for achieving stabilization.
+These scenarios provide a means to gain insights into the challenge of stabilization and the implications of technology.